-Banana fritters are to eat in moderation in BLW .
-This recipe is oily but so good.
+Banana fritters should be eaten in moderation on a BLW .
+This recipe is rich but so delicious.

 Babies can eat doughnuts too!
 This banana doughnut recipe will allow you to make about twenty doughnuts in just twenty minutes!
 However, doughnuts are still a fairly high-fat snack.
 It's best to make them for your baby occasionally, not every day.
 Enjoy!